 Are there elements of: Community Organizing, Lobbying, Direct Action, Base-Building or Legal Strategy?

 Does this project lack access to traditional sources of funding?

-Does this organization have the capacity necessary to reach their social change goals? are the key players familiar with other organizations in the same field?
-Is this a response tp a need demonstrated by the community?
+Does this organization have the capacity necessary to reach their social change goals?
+Are the key players familiar with other organizations in the same field?
+Is this a response to a need demonstrated by the community?
 Has the community demonstrated support for this work?

 How clear is the budget outline?
 How well does the budget match the project's social change goals?
 Will funding help start-up the organization, stabilize the organization, and/or leverage other funding sources?